 #1 Lack Of Motivation

 We often overlook the biggest indicator we need a change, our bodies.
 Feeling low on energy, constantly restless or just lacking motivation?
 It’s time to stop what you’re doing and ask why.
 At times we all feel discontentment but boredom should never be part of our daily routines.
 Reassess whether or not this boredom can be combated through setting goals.
 By creating small achievable tasks, a sense of accomplishment can be reintegrated into your work life.
 However, if you find yourself continually neglecting to complete these jobs it’s evident that you are running low on motivation.
 This isn’t good for you or your employer.
-Maybe a career change is in order.

 #2 Not Your Passion

 Many people find themselves putting time down at jobs they have no passion for.
 It’s easy to reassure yourself you will eventually leave once you’re more financially stable.
 But the reality is you’re putting yourself at risk of wasting your time and prolonging your opportunity to find happiness.
 The majority of your week is spent at work, so it’s incredibly important to find something that adds a sense of fulfilment to your life.
 Do you already know what your passion is?
 If you do, then congratulations!
 Now does your current job enable that dream to become a reality?
 If you answered no, then look into what will and go do that.
 Life’s too short to wish you were doing something else.
 Taking the risk is far more exciting than daydreaming about it.
 Go go go.